poortychitre/ud036_StarterCode/README.md

 	- entertainment_center.py
 	- media.py
 	- fresh_tomatoes.py
-- If Python IDLE installed, open the entertainment_center.py file and choos Run -> Run Module
+- If Python IDLE is installed, open the entertainment_center.py file and choose Run -> Run Module
 - If Python IDLE not installed
 	- open command prompt
 	- run the command -> `python entertainment_center.py`
+- Once the HTML page opens, it will display posters of 9 different movies.
+Click on the poster to open the youtube trailer.

 **Possible errors while running the program**